kevin2-cyber/Gradison/README.md

 # Gradison-Food
-A Food app UI made with native android.
+A Food App UI made with native android.